opfab/operatorfabric-core/README.md

 * [root]/src/main/docker/demo : sets up all services, generate a dummy card every 5 seconds
 * [root]/src/main/docker/deploy : sets up all services, ready for card reception

+**This demo setup exposes the application UI at localhost:2002/ui/**

+**NOTE:** Don't forget the **final slash** in the URL or you will get an error.

-This demo setup exposes application at localhost:2002/ui Card publication entry points are exposed at localhost:2102/cards For debugging purpose the following ports are also exposes :
+Card publication entry points are exposed at localhost:2102/cards

+For debugging purpose the following ports are also exposed :

 Port  | Forwards to         |     |                                                  |
 ------|---------------------|-----|--------------------------------------------------|